MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-strategy.md

 ---
 title: Integrate Security Into Your Cloud Adoption Strategy
 description: Learn how to integrate security best practices into your cloud adoption strategy.
+View an example strategy document.
 author: claytonsiemens77
 ms.author: csiemens
 ms.date: 11/01/2024